Download PDF

 University of Miami Rosenstiel School of Marine, Atmospheric, and Earth Science

-Field of Study (dual focus): tropical marine ecology and coastal management
+Fields of Study: tropical marine ecology and coastal management (dual focus)

-Master's thesis: "Community-Based Marine Resource Management in the South Pacific: A Case Study in the Marovo Lagoon, Solomon Islands."
-All thesis research was completed while living in the Solomon Islands (1994-1995), as part of an integrated conservation and development project.
+Thesis: "Community-Based Marine Resource Management in the South Pacific: A Case Study in the Marovo Lagoon, Solomon Islands."

 Bachelors in Behavioral Science